 Notes

 - For Instant Pot garlic mashed potatoes: Place the potatoes and garlic in a steamer basket in the cooking pot.
 Add 1 cup of water.
 Lock the lid in place with the vent in the sealed position.
-Use the manual setting and set a 7 minute cooking time.
-Carefully turn the vent for quick release.
+Use the manual setting and set an 8 minute cooking time.
+Allow to natural pressure release.
 When the valve drops, remove the lid.

 - Non-vegan option: Mash the potatoes with milk in place of cooking water, and butter, in place of olive oil.